MicrosoftDocs/sandbox/sandbox/githubbot.md

 * [GitHubBot Repo](https://github.com/BrianPeek/GitHubBot)

 ## Configuration
 Setting this bot up for your own use is a bit tricky as there many parts.
 However, if you follow this guide closely, and in the order specified, you should be able to get this running yourself.
+Note that all of the IDs and keys shown in this guide are fake/invalid and you will need to create your own.

 ### Azure Deployment
 1. Click the [Deploy to Azure](http://azuredeploy.net/?repository=https://github.com/BrianPeek/GitHubBot) link here or the button above.